neuralpain/oneclickwinrar/README.md

 ### [installrar.cmd][install]

-Only need to install or update WinRAR?
-Let `installrar` take care of that for you.
+Stay safe and bug-free.
+Keep your WinRAR installation up-to-date.

-Run the following command using a PowerShell terminal.
+For one-time use, run the following command in a PowerShell terminal.
 For more functionality, download and customize the script.

 ```
 irm "https://shorter.gg/Jizeii" | iex